-Indonesia is a beautiful, diverse land that has a rich history and a bright future and as a Peace Corps Volunteer if you arrive with an open mind, an open heart and a sense of humor and humility you will be welcomed and rewarded with one of the most challenging but life affirming and life changing experiences.
+Indonesia is a beautiful, diverse land that has a rich history and a bright future!
+If you arrive as a Peace Corps Volunteer, with an open heart and mind, a sense of humor and humility; you will be welcomed and rewarded with challenging, but life-affirming and life-changing experiences.

-What Sargent Shriver said so eloquently 50 years ago, “Peace requires the simple but powerful recognition that what we have in common as human beings is more important and crucial than what divides us,” resonates with me and why I believe in the impact and importance of Peace Corps.
-If you do too and are considering “the toughest job you'll ever love,” we are waiting for you.
+What Sargent Shriver, the first director of the Peace Corps, said so eloquently 50 years ago, “Peace requires the simple but powerful recognition that what we have in common as human beings is more important and crucial than what divides us!”